betagouv/paie-api/CONTRIBUTING.md

 ### Example

-Where you would write something like `getRectangle` in a drawing app, you should write `getCSG` (“CSG” being a French tax). it is a domain-specific term and may be used directly.
+Where you would write something like `getRectangle` in a drawing app, you should write `getCSG` (“CSG” being a French tax).
+It is a domain-specific term and may be used directly.

 Where you would write something like `getRectangleArea` in a drawing app, you should write `getCSGbase`. “assiette” should be translated to “base”, as it is not a domain-specific term but a technical term that does not have a unique meaning in the given context.